 About Work Release

 Work release (WR) facilities serve as a bridge between life in prison and life in the community.
 Incarcerated people at work release focus on transition, to include finding and retaining employment, treatment, re–connecting with family members, develop life skills, and becoming productive members of the community.
-They learn and refine social and living skills such as riding the bus, going to the grocery store, and managing their personal finances – all while under community supervision.
+They learn and refine social and living skills to create a smoother transition from prison confinement.
 Work release is an opportunity for self–improvement, while assisting incarcerated people in creating a safe and productive lifestyle that can be sustained upon release.

 Eligibility & Expectations

 All incarcerated persons can be referred to work release 12 months prior to their earned release date.
 An incarcerated person with six months left to serve on his/her sentence may be eligible to spend those last months in a work release facility, if specific criteria are met:

 - The incarcerated person must have a record of good behavior

 - Be assigned 'Minimum 1' custody level, and